Yukon River Basin: Geography

 The Yukon River Basin is approximately 330000 sqmi in area and 1980 mi in length.
 This makes the Yukon River Basin the fourth largest basin in North America.
 It is located between the Rocky Mountains in the north and the Pacific Mountain system to the south.
-The Basin span across Canada in the Yukon Territory and Alaska.
+The Basin spans across Canada in the Yukon Territory and the US state of Alaska.
 The Yukon Flats basin is south of the Yukon River Basin and it drains deposits and reworked materials into the Flats.
 It is within the Arctic Complex of the Arctic-Atlantic Bioregion, therefore has freshwater.

-The Yukon River Basin is made up of 13 other individual basins and stretches across two countries, America and Canada.
-While there are 13 individual basins within the Yukon Basin, there are also 5 physio-graphic regions.
-The topography of the Basin is very diverse with different elevations, so that is why there are regions.
-They include, Alaska Range (6000–9000 ft), Central and Eastern Brooks Range (7000–8000 ft), Indian River Uplands (1500–2000 ft), Innoko Lowlands (flat flood plains), and Kolkrine-Hodzana Highlands (2000–4000 ft).
+The Yukon River Basin is made up of 13 other individual basins and stretches across two countries: the United States of America and Canada.
+The topography of the Yukon Basin is diverse with different elevations.
+While there are 13 individual basins within the Basin, there are also 5 physio-graphic regions.
+They include Alaska Range (6000–9000 ft), Central and Eastern Brooks Range (7000–8000 ft), Indian River Uplands (1500–2000 ft), Innoko Lowlands (flat flood plains), and Kolkrine-Hodzana Highlands (2000–4000 ft).